Timothy Dwight College: History

 Timothy Dwight College, Yale's ninth residential college, opened on September 23, 1935 at an over-budget cost of $2,000,000.
 At the time, the Yale Alumni Weekly called it "one of the most architecturally pleasing colleges."
 It was the farthest college from Old Campus until the opening in 2017 of Franklin and Murray colleges several blocks to the north.
 The design of the college was meant to reference an early 19th-century New England town hall, and the college's brick work with white trim, green shutters, and hand-hewn dining hall beams are all of Federal inspiration.
 In the college's inaugural year, a number of plaster ceilings collapsed in the college, leading the TD Social Activities Committee to sponsor a Plaster Dinner and Mr. Plaster dances, a tradition that continued until the 1970s.

 Under the Yale College policy that let incoming students express a residential college preference, Timothy Dwight developed a reputation for attracting engineers until the policy ended with the class of 1958.

 The students of Timothy Dwight were originally nicknamed "Prexies," a slang term for the college's presidential namesakes, but TD's current mascot is the Lion.
 The college's official motto, appearing on the college crest, is a quotation from the Aeneid (I, 203), when Aeneas seeks to comfort his men as they embark upon an arduous journey to Italy: Forsan et haec olim meminisse juvabit.
 This is traditionally translated approximately to, "Someday, perhaps, it will be pleasant to remember even this."

-The college's popular but unofficial motto is "Àshe," which means "We make it happen" in Yoruba. Àshe was brought into usage by the former Master, Robert Thompson, known to students as "Master T."
+The college's popular but unofficial motto is "Àshe," which means "the power to make things happen" in Yoruba, is the college's "war cry" in intramural competitions. Àshe was brought into usage by the former Master, Robert Thompson, known to students as "Master T."

 The Timothy Dwight fight song, often sung en masse at The Game, is : "Ring the bell, ring the bell!
 God damn, fuck, hell!
 Horseshit, assbite!
 Nobody's better than Timothy Dwight!"

 Timothy Dwight has a sister college at Harvard called Leverett House.
 At the annual Harvard-Yale football game, students from Timothy Dwight and Leverett will host each other depending on the site of that year's Game.
 Jeff Brenzel was appointed as the new master of Timothy Dwight College on April 25, 2010.
 Outgoing Master Robert F. Thompson welcomed Brenzel and his wife with a special rap:

 “The man who picks who gets into Yale / Now joyfully follow, their TD trail".